intercity/chef-repo/CONTRIBUTING.md

 ## How to contribute

-Fork it and then clone it like any other project on github.
+In short, fork it and clone it like any other project on github.
 Checkout a new branch and send us a PR.

 ## Adding cookbooks